golang/vscode-go/docs/settings.md

 ```
 ### `go.alternateTools`

 Alternate tools or alternate paths for the same tools used by the Go extension.
 Provide either absolute path or the name of the binary in GOPATH/bin, GOROOT/bin or PATH.
-Useful when you want to use wrapper script for the Go tools or versioned tools from https://gopkg.in.
-When specified as a workspace setting, the setting is used only when the workspace is marked trusted with "Go: Toggle Workspace Trust Flag".
+Useful when you want to use wrapper script for the Go tools.
 | Properties | Description |
 | --- | --- |
 | `dlv` | Alternate tool to use instead of the dlv binary or alternate path to use for the dlv binary. <br/> Default: `"dlv"` |